CHARLESTON, SOUTH CAROLINA 4 DAYS.

 A grand hotel with crystal chandeliers and a Georgian staircase.
 Highlights: a rooftop saltwater pool, fine dining, and live jazz.
 Guests note its prime location and exceptional service despite some aging features.

-• 🚶 Walking Tour - local tour operators like Charleston Footprints, Walks of Charleston and Two Sisters Tours, will bring you to the centuries-old mansion and cobblestone streets.
+• 🚶 Walking Tour - local tour operators like Charleston Footprints, Walks of Charleston, and Two Sisters Tours, will bring you to the centuries-old mansion and cobblestone streets.
 Charleston is like a living museum.

 • A cruise around the harbor is a great way to see the city.
 Adventure Harbor Tours offers boat rides around the bay and to various attractions just out of town.